MoIbrahim15/Android-Kotlin-MVI-CleanArchitecture/README.md

 - Repository pattern (NetworkBoundResource)
 - Clean Architecture approach.
 - Static Code Analytics [Ktlint](https://github.com/jlleitschuh/ktlint-gradle "Ktlint") This plugin creates convenient tasks in your Gradle project that run ktlint checks or do code auto format.
+- [Gradle Versions Plugin](https://github.com/ben-manes/gradle-versions-plugin) provides a task to determine which dependencies have updates.
+Additionally, the plugin checks for updates to Gradle itself.